Pneumonia is a serious lung infection caused by bacteria, viruses, or fungi, leading to inflammation and fluid buildup in the air sacs.

 Preventing pneumonia involves a combination of vaccinations, good hygiene practices, and maintaining overall health.

 Diagnosing pneumonia involves a combination of physical examination, imaging tests, and laboratory tests.
-The following are common methods used to diagnose pneumonia:
+The following are standard methods used to diagnose pneumonia:

-Physical examination: A doctor will listen to the lungs with a stethoscope to check for abnormal sounds, such as crackling, bubbling, or wheezing.
+A doctor will listen to the lungs with a stethoscope to detect abnormal sounds, such as crackles, bubbling, or wheezing.

-Blood tests: A complete blood count (CBC) can help determine if there is a bacterial infection by measuring the white blood cell count.
-Blood cultures can identify the specific type of bacteria causing the infection.
+A complete blood count (CBC) can help determine if there is a possible infection by evaluating white blood cell levels.
+Blood cultures can identify the specific bacterium causing the infection.

-Pulse oximetry: This non-invasive test measures the oxygen saturation in the blood, which can be lower in people with pneumonia.
+This non-invasive test measures blood oxygen saturation, which can be lower in people with pneumonia.

-Bronchoscopy: In some cases, a flexible tube with a camera may be inserted through the mouth or nose into the lungs to visually examine the airways and collect fluid samples.
+In some cases, a flexible tube with a camera may be inserted through the mouth or nose into the lungs to examine the airways and collect fluid samples.

-The management and treatment of pneumonia depend on the type of pneumonia, its severity, and the patient's overall health.
+The management and treatment of pneumonia depend on its type, severity, and the patient's overall health.

 After being diagnosed with pneumonia, managing the disease effectively involves a combination of medical treatment and lifestyle adjustments.